 LogicMark to Present at the Sidoti & Co.
 Micro Cap Virtual Conference

-/EIN News/ -- LOUISVILLE, Ky., May 04, 2023 (GLOBE NEWSWIRE) -- LogicMark, Inc. (Nasdaq: LGMK) (the “Company” or “LogicMark”), a provider of personal emergency response systems (PERS), health communications devices, and technology for the growing care economy, today announced that Chia-Lin Simmons, Chief Executive Officer and Mark Archer, Chief Financial Officer will present a corporate overview at the the Sidoti & Co.
+LOUISVILLE, Ky., May 04, 2023 (GLOBE NEWSWIRE) -- LogicMark, Inc. LGMK (the "Company" or "LogicMark"), a provider of personal emergency response systems (PERS), health communications devices, and technology for the growing care economy, today announced that Chia-Lin Simmons, Chief Executive Officer and Mark Archer, Chief Financial Officer will present a corporate overview at the the Sidoti & Co.
 Micro Cap Virtual Conference being held on May 10 – 11, 2023.

 Ms. Simmons and Mr. Archer will be available for one-on-one meetings throughout the conference.
 Investors can attend the conference and request a meeting by registering for the conference using the link below: